Elbarmo/Mineria-de-Datos/README.md

+# Data-Mining
+## Final Project from the Data Mining course
+Find here the final project for the Data Mining course
+### First Project
+The first project consisted in, given the answers and final scores of a set of students in multiple choice exam, deduce the right answers for each question.
+Two approaches are taken, a genetic algorithm and a regression method, both obtaining similar results.
+### Files in the First Project
+The files in the First Project are:
+1. TareaFinal1.pdf: Report of the first project (in Spanish), contains the description of the first algorithm and the regression method.
+THe results and the conclusions are comented.
+2. Q1251617.RData: Data regarding the answers of the students and their answers to the multiple choice exam (5 options) and their scores.
+3. Tareabreve.R: R script with the algorithm and the regression method.
+### Second Project
+In this project a model was created to classify seeds according to features of their kernels such as the width or the lenght.
+Two techniques were attempted: a classification tree and a linear discriminant analysis.
+### Second Project Files
+The files in the second project are:
+1. TareaFinal2.pdf: Report of the first project (in Spanish), contains the description of the used functions, and appendixes with more models.
+2.  data.txt: Data of the kernel seeds.
+3. TareaFinalscript.R: R script with the implementation of the different models.

 # Mineria-de-Datos
 ## Trabajos Finales de la Asignatura Minería de Datos
 Aquí se encuetran los trabajos finales realizados para la asignatura de Minería de Datos.